- Home

 Iran has warned it would retaliate if attacked by the U.S., with the speaker of parliament saying that any such strike would make both Israel and U.S. military bases and shipping hubs in the region legitimate targets.

-On Monday, Iranian Foreign Minister Abbas Araghchi, speaking to foreign diplomats in Tehran, insisted “the situation has come under total control” in remarks that blamed Israel and the U.S. for the violence, without offering evidence.
+Iranian Foreign Minister Abbas Araghchi, speaking to foreign diplomats in Tehran on Monday, insisted “the situation has come under total control” in remarks that blamed Israel and the U.S. for the violence, without offering evidence.
 “That’s why the demonstrations turned violent and bloody to give an excuse to the American president to intervene,” Araghchi said.

 Israel Reacts to Unrest